GolaraRFI/persian-embedding/README.md

 # Persian_Embedding
-In this project I train an Persian Embedding and test it.
+The goal of this project is to learn how to train and test an embedding model (not to achieve high accuracy in testing).

 According to the following parameters, we have trained 8 models with a given Persian corpus.